Incarceration in the United States: History

 On June 18, 1971, President Richard Nixon declared drug abuse "public enemy number one" in a message to Congress.
 His message also called for federal resources to be used for the "prevention of new addicts and the rehabilitation of those who are addicted."
 Following this, the media began using the term "war on drugs".
 According to author Emily Dufton, Nixon "transformed the public image of the drug user into one of a dangerous and anarchic threat to American civilization."

 The presidency of Ronald Reagan saw the expansion of federal efforts to prevent drug abuse and prosecute offenders.
 Reagan signed the Comprehensive Crime Control Act of 1984, which established mandatory minimum sentences and expanded penalties for marijuana possession.
 He also signed the Anti-Drug Abuse Act of 1986.
 Support for Reagan's crime legislation was bipartisan.
 The 1980s saw a dramatic rise in the prison population, especially among non-violent offenders and people convicted of drug offenses.

 Researcher Valerie Jenness writes, "Since the 1970s, the final wave of expansion of the prison system, there has been a huge expansion of prisons that exist at the federal and state level.
 Now, prisons are starting to become a private industry as more and more prisons are starting to become privatized rather than being under government control."

+After the beginning of the "war on terror", the U.S. began to hold prisoners in secret CIA prisons (known as black sites) in foreign countries in order to avoid the restrictions of the Constitution.
+President George W. Bush acknowledged the existence of these secret prisons in a speech on September 6, 2006.